-The NAMP lies within the Northern Zone of the South Australian Rock Lobster Fishery, which extends from the WA border to the Murray Mouth.
+There are two zones that form the South Australian Rock Lobster Fishery; the Northern Zone, which extends from the WA border to the Murray Mouth and the Southern Zone which extends from the Murray Mouth to the Victorian border.
 The fishery allows potting for rock lobster, and various by-product species including Maori octopus.
 Fishing is conducted on subtidal reef habitat.
-There are 68 licences in the Northern Zone Rock Lobster Fishery, with the majority of vessels based at Port Lincoln (Linnane et al. 2015).
+There are 68 licences in the Northern Zone Rock

+Lobster Fishery, with the majority of vessels based at Port Lincoln (Linnane et al. 2015a).
+There are 181 licences in the Southern Zone Rock Lobster Fishery, with the majority of vessels fishing from Robe and Port MacDonnell (Linnane et al. 2015b).